NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 ## Specifying dependencies {#ssec-stdenv-dependencies}

 As described in the Nix manual, almost any `*.drv` store path in a derivation’s attribute set will induce a dependency on that derivation. `mkDerivation`, however, takes a few attributes intended to, between them, include all the dependencies of a package.
 This is done both for structure and consistency, but also so that certain other setup can take place.
 For example, certain dependencies need their bin directories added to the `PATH`.
 That is built-in, but other setup is done via a pluggable mechanism that works in conjunction with these dependency attributes.
-See <xref linkend="ssec-setup-hooks" /> for details.
+See [](#ssec-setup-hooks) for details.

 Dependencies can be broken down along three axes: their host and target platforms relative to the new derivation’s, and whether they are propagated.
-The platform distinctions are motivated by cross compilation; see <xref linkend="chap-cross" /> for exactly what each platform means. [^footnote-stdenv-ignored-build-platform] But even if one is not cross compiling, the platforms imply whether or not the dependency is needed at run-time or build-time, a concept that makes perfect sense outside of cross compilation.
+The platform distinctions are motivated by cross compilation; see [](#chap-cross) for exactly what each platform means. [^footnote-stdenv-ignored-build-platform] But even if one is not cross compiling, the platforms imply whether or not the dependency is needed at run-time or build-time, a concept that makes perfect sense outside of cross compilation.
 By default, the run-time/build-time distinction is just a hint for mental clarity, but with `strictDeps` set it is mostly enforced even in the native case.

 The extension of `PATH` with dependencies, alluded to above, proceeds according to the relative platforms alone.
 The process is carried out only for dependencies whose host platform matches the new derivation’s build platform i.e. dependencies which run on the platform where the new derivation will be built. [^footnote-stdenv-native-dependencies-in-path] For each dependency \<dep\> of those dependencies, `dep/bin`, if present, is added to the `PATH` environment variable.